FindoraNetwork/findora-wiki/docs/general/run-a-testnet-validator-node.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 ---

-# Run a validator node in findora testnet
+# Run a Validator Node in Findora Testnet (Anvil)

-This document shows:
+What this document covers:
-- How to add your own node to the findora network (testnet)
+- How to add your own node to the Findora Network (Anvil Testnet)
-- How to make your node one of the candidate validators by staking
+- How to become a validator candidate by staking FRA

 ## Preparatory work